itsmng/wiki-backup/docs/docker-install.md

 You ITSM-NG is available on the address http://localhost

-## Check if container is Running
+## Check if the container is Running.
 ```
 docker container ls -a
 ```
 ![Docker Container LS](img/docker-container-ls.png)

-If the container is running the status is "UP"
+If the container is running, the status is "UP".

 # View the logs
 ## For MariaDB